-Tulsa Police to begin deploying license plate reader cameras to test new program
+Tulsa police to begin deploying license plate reader cameras to test new program

 For those people concerned that law enforcement will use the cameras to watch them 24/7, Breashears said it’s important to remember that the cameras will not be actively monitored.

-Tulsa Police Department is exploring the possibility of establishing a Real Time Information Center that would include video cameras, monitored 24 hours a day, seven days a week.
+The Tulsa Police Department also is exploring the possibility of establishing a Real Time Information Center that would include video cameras that would be monitored 24 hours a day, seven days a week.
 But that program is still in the planning stages.

 “I could see a license plate reader technology being utilized in a Real Time Information Center,” Johnston said.
 “But again, this program really affords us the opportunity to demonstrate some of the successes of using technology.”